nint22/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 * Set Variable name: _NO_DEBUG_HEAP
 * Set Variable value: 1

 In Visual Studio, go to the Apps folder in the Solution Explorer.
 Right-click interface and select Set as Startup Project.
-Then, you can navigate to Run Debug > Start Debugging.
+Then, you can navigate to the menu item Debug > Start Debugging.

 Now, you should have a full build of High Fidelity and be able to run the Interface using Visual Studio.
 Please check our documentation for more information regarding the programming workflow.